$5.99 Flat Rate Shipping - Happy Spring!

 Show meShowing plants & seeds that grow in my area:

-Bella Bluegrass Grass Plugs are a truly revolutionary new dwarf turf bluegrass that requires 10-20% less water than traditional bluegrass.
+Bella Bluegrass Grass Plugs for shade and semi-shade are a truly revolutionary new dwarf turf bluegrass that requires 10-20% less water than traditional bluegrass.
 Bella Bluegrass has excellent shade tolerance (up to 80%) and doesn't require mowing as the grass blades only to grow to a height of 2 to 3 inches.
 We recommend using Organic Plant Magic as a root dip to spur grass plug growth.

 Grass Plugs: Orders placed before Thursday will ship the following Monday or Tuesday.
 Buy now and we'll ship your order at the ideal planting time for your region, from late February - November, depending on zone and growing temperatures.
 See: More Shipping Info

-Bella Bluegrass Grass is a truly revolutionary dwarf turf grass that requires 30% less water than traditional Bluegrass.
-Bella Bluegrass has roots reaching down 3-3 1/2 feet deep into the soil.
-Being a dwarf variety, and Bella Bluegrass doesn't require mowing, as it completes its upward leaf growth by mid-June.
+Bella Bluegrass Grass for shade and semi-shade is a truly revolutionary dwarf turf grass that requires 30% less water than traditional Bluegrass.
+Bella Bluegrass with roots reaching down 3-3 1/2 feet deep into the soil.
+Being a dwarf variety, Bella Bluegrass doesn't require mowing, as it completes its upward leaf growth by mid-June.
 Bella will retain it’s lovely dark blue-green color in fall, longer than many other turf selections and green up more quickly in the spring.
 It is extremely resistant to heat, drought and disease.

-The grass blades only to grow to a height of 2 to 3 inches.
+The grass blades grow to a height of only 2 to 3 inches.
 Bella Bluegrass stays green over a long stretch of the growing season from early spring into late fall.
-It is an excellent choice for the full sun and part shade areas (80%) of your yard.
+It is an excellent choice for both the full sun and part shade areas (80%) of your yard.
 This cool-season grass thrives in cold climates, yet is also excellent in warm climates (except the southernmost areas of the US).
-Bella is durable versatile, grows in most soil types including sand, sandy loam, clay or peat.
+Bella is durable, versatile, and grows in most soil types including sand, sandy loam, clay or peat.

 Space plugs 6" apart; one flat covers 17 sq. ft.
 Bella Bluegrass plugs can be installed anytime the ground is not frozen in the recommended planting areas.
 See Lawn Replacement Instructions for more information.
 A detailed planting and maintenance instruction sheet is provided with each order.